mdizak/rust-falcon-cli/usage.md

 If you have a good number of CLI commands you may organize them into categories (eg. "account ALIAS", "domain ALIAS", etc.).
 The command names are then seperated by a space (eg. "account create", "account list", etc.).
-You may also use multiple category levels so for example, you may create a database at "sys smtp" and have a CLI command name at "sys cmt add".
+You may also use multiple category levels so for example, you may create a categoryatabase at "sys smtp" and have a CLI command at "sys smtp add".

 Categories can be added via the router.add_category() method, for example: